giantmade/giant-plugins/README.md

 INSTALLED_APPS = [...] + PLUGINS
 ```
-Once these have been added as such you can now run the `migrate` command and the tables for the
+Once these have been added as such you can now run the `migrate` command and create the tables for the
 installed plugins.

 ## Configuration

-If you do not have a default WYSIWYG config then you can use the following settings then you can use the one supplied below:
+If you do not have a default WYSIWYG config then you can use the following settings:

 ```
 SUMMERNOTE_CONFIG = (